tmrfcb/book-library/README.md

 - npm install babel-preset-es2015 --save-dev
 - npm install --save-dev gulp-jasmine

-#You should complie sass file and js file to run the project by running this commands :
+#You should compile sass file and js file to run the project by running this commands :

 For es6 compile
 - gulp scripts